MatthiasHaslberger/matthiashaslberger.github.io/index.markdown

 ### Hi,

-I am a Postdoctoral Researcher at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/){:target="_blank"}, University of Oxford, and a Non-Stipendiary Research Fellow at [Nuffield College](https://www.nuffield.ox.ac.uk/people/profiles/matthias-haslberger/){:target="_blank"}.
-I work on an ERC project on the politics of wealth inequality [(WEALTHPOL)](https://wealthpol.web.ox.ac.uk/about-project){:target="_blank"}.
-I previously completed my PhD at the [Department of Social Policy and Intervention](https://www.spi.ox.ac.uk/people/matthias-haslberger){:target="_blank"}, University of Oxford.
+I am a Postdoctoral Researcher at the School of Economics and Political Science at the University of St. Gallen.
+I mainly work on the [GOVPET](https://gce.unisg.ch/en/govpet){:target="_blank"} project on the governance of vocational and professional education and training.
+My other research interests centre around technological change and the labour market and the political causes and consequences of economic inequalities.

-My research interests centre around technological change and the labour market, economic inequalities, and the comparative study of education systems.
+I hold a PhD from the [Department of Social Policy and Intervention](https://www.spi.ox.ac.uk){:target="_blank"} at the University of Oxford.
+Before moving to St. Gallen, I was a Postdoctoral Research Fellow at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/){:target="_blank"}, University of Oxford, and a Non-Stipendiary Research Fellow at [Nuffield College](https://www.nuffield.ox.ac.uk/people/profiles/matthias-haslberger/){:target="_blank"} where I worked on an ERC project on the politics of wealth inequality [(WEALTHPOL)](https://wealthpol.web.ox.ac.uk/about-project){:target="_blank"}.

-My research has been published in *Comparative Politics*, *Research in Social Stratification and Mobility*, and *The Economic and Labour Relations Review*.
+My research uses a wide range of predominantly quantitative methods and has been published in *Comparative Politics*, *Research in Social Stratification and Mobility*, and *The Economic and Labour Relations Review*.

 If you are interested in my research, feel free to reach out via [email](mailto:matthias.haslberger@politics.ox.ac.uk) or [twitter](https://twitter.com/matt_haslberger){:target="_blank"}.